 - a.
-Create programs and activities targeting consumers to shift to local production - such as seedling giveaways of fruit trees and vegetables - with the goal of shifting to purchasing and consuming local fruits and vegetables. - b.
+Create programs and activities targeting consumers to shift to local production such as soliciting proposals for "local plate lunch" development with the goal of shifting to purchasing and consuming local proteins, starches, fruits and vegetables. - b.
 Work with CTAHR and other agriculture organizations to promote commodities that can be grown in the tropic zone and provide the tools to move to commercial production.

-- 6. Export Certification - a.
-Conduct training/informational sessions on Halal Certification in preparation for visitors from Middle East whose Muslim faith follow the Halal traditions. - b.
+6. Export Certification

+- a.
+Conduct training/informational sessions on Kosher and Halal Certification in preparation for visitors whose faith and traditions require special food preparations. - b.
 Conduct training/informational sessions with USDA and State agencies presenting guidelines and taking part in Q & A with Hawaii agricultural producers

-Promote, develop and expand market opportunities for Hawaii agricultural and value-added producers in local, domestic and international markets with targeted sales of \$1 million in fiscal year 2013 by aligning the Branch's activities with the needs of the various components of the state agricultural industry.
+Promote, develop and expand market opportunities for Hawaii agricultural and value-added producers in local, domestic and international markets with targeted sales of \$1 million in fiscal year 2014 by aligning the Branch's activities with the needs of the various components of the state agricultural industry.